5 Tips to Help You Win a Foreclosure Auction

 4. Time Your Bids

 Once you’re actually at the auction, it’s easy to get swept away by the flurry of everything.
-This might costing you in the end as you make the first bid.
+This might cost you in the end as you make the first bid.
 This is why it’s a smart idea to enter foreclosure auctions when there is less competition, such as when other bidders stop raising their paddles.
 It’s important to have a final figure of what you’re willing to pay – and stick to that number.
-Remember to be calm, cool and smooth as James Bond during this time.
+Remember to be calm, cool, and smooth as James Bond during this time.
 Bring cash or a cashier’s cheque, as you will be required to put a down payment on the property when you win.

 If you place a bid that’s too low, someone could out-bid you.
 In an attempt to win the property, you might end up bidding too high and overpaying more than you bargained for on a property you haven’t been inside.
 This is why bidding is a tricky science; it’s also why it’s a good idea to practice bidding and making deals.
 One strategy you can use is to make a bid roughly $100-500 away from your maximum number.
 This will weed out people who are looking for “bottom of the barrel” deals and paint you as a serious contender.
 Other serious contenders will counter your bid – remain professional and keep your emotions in check.
 Never bid more than your predetermined final number.